Spread the love

 Update: In light of the removal of faithful clergy, we must remain faithful to Jesus’ Church.

-We also must pray that cardinals, bishops, and priests will become present (in making their voices known in supporting these removed (cancelled) clergy.
+We also must pray that cardinals, bishops, and priests will become present (in making their voices known [not being silent or cowardly] in supporting these removed (cancelled) clergy.

 We all must remain faithful in spite of scoffers (both outside and within the Church) mocking the teachings and traditions of Jesus’ Church